 Orlog is a concept from the Heathen religion and ancient texts, related to wyrd.
 It can be expressed as the sum total of everything that has made someone the person they are.

 At the time this book was written, Hereford Police Station was actually in Gaol Street, Hereford.

 The Chase Hotel in Ross on Wye exists, though I’ve enhanced parts of it.

-Back in 1999, DVD players were regional specific.
-It took another few years for all-region players to be made.
+Back in 1999, most DVD players were regional specific.
+It took another few years for all-region players to be common.

 Loki sired Fenris, who bit off Tyr’s hand in response to betrayal.
 The whole story can be found in the Prose Edda, Gylfaginning 34.

-Sessrumnir is recorded as the name of Freya’s hall in the Prose Edda.
+Sessrumnir is recorded in the prose Edda as the name of Freya’s hall.